-If YES, for what reason: The GLA will be seeking external sponsorship that will be used to either enhance campaigns or reduce GLA net expenditure.
+If YES, for what reason: The GLA will be seeking external sponsorship, used to either enhance campaigns or reduce GLA net expenditure.
 The existence of this budget may make it harder for the GLA to secure that sponsorship.
-The budget will also be supporting several procurement exercises; providing advance notice of GLA budgets, prior to launching the main procurement exercises, may compromise the GLA's ability to secure value for money.
+The budget will also support several procurement exercises; giving notice of GLA budgets, before launching the main procurement exercises, may compromise the GLA's ability to secure value for money.

-Until what date: 30 July 2024
+Until what date: 22 August 2025